 Difficult conversations are an inevitable part of management.
 Whether it’s about a failing project, performance issues, neutralizing bickering and toxic team members, or a change initiative that won’t be well received – there will come a time when you will need to initiate a tough conversation.

 Leaders often avoid difficult conversations because they often trigger an emotional response.
 Its inevitable people will show anger or shut down.
 There might be embarrassment, defensiveness, frustration, stress, and possibly tears.
 Most leaders have not been taught to calmly respond to emotional reactions.
 They know there is a real cost of failure, so they rationalize their avoidance until the problem escalates.

 Have you ever told yourself that talking about the problem will make it worse?
 Or you can’t risk making someone feel badly?
 There are many myths of comfort and convenience that keep leaders from having difficult conversations even though the outcome could lead to growth and success.

 The longer you wait to have these important conversations, the more it will affect your relationship with the person, the workplace environment, and your overall success as a leader.

 This workshop will give you effective tactics for holding difficult conversations, including how you manage the emotions that arise.
 You will learn how to work within the Discomfort Zone and how to use moments of discomfort to create breakthroughs in thinking.

 Stop avoiding difficult conversations.
 Attend this workshop to dramatically improve your conversations and overall outcomes.

-- Prepare for an uncomfortable conversation.
+- Use Reflective and Emotional Intelligence to prepare for an uncomfortable conversation.